mikejohnson51/AHGestimation/README.md

 When the data is effectively filtered we see NLS can provide an error minimizing, valid solution for the system that is quite different then the full data fit.
-Further, the nsga2 algortithm did not need to be
+Further, the nsga2 algorithm did not need to be
 invoked:

 <img src="man/figures/README-unnamed-chunk-12-1.jpeg" width="100%" />